jamilurrahman12/proxmox/README.md

 ####  Choosing network configurations

-There are basically 3 types of network we need.
+There are basically 3 types of networks we need.

   1. Management and Cluster communication
   2. VM/CT network